 They’re more advanced in language and social development.

 Connect to your child through play and reading time.

 Be confident in your role as a parent.

-Our nurses and family support specialist provide information and referrals on a wide variety of interests to all families in our community.
-A nutritionist is also part of the Home Visiting Team.
+Our nurses and Parent Educators provide information and referrals on a wide variety of interests to all families in our community.
 The program targets engaging women in health enhancing behaviors.
 Through the program, services are provided to families or caregivers, children in need of services due to health or developmental concerns, and helps to establish and maintain a supportive environment.
 When visits are in the home we can help our clients by pointing out ways they can use their environment for their own – and their children’s – benefit.

-Studies show that home visiting programs have positive results both children and mothers.
+Studies show that home visiting programs have positive results for both children and mothers.
 These benefits range from reduced risk of pre-term labor, fewer birth weight babies, reductions in infant mortality, and better cognitive and mental health for children and their parents.
-By increasing our services to pregnant women and families with infants we hope to give prevention and health education at the earliest point possible, before a child is born.
-Studies have shown a child will be more successful in school and in their life if they have had a home visiting nurse.
-For more information call Lake County Public Health at 883-7288.
+By increasing our services to pregnant women and families with infants, we hope to give prevention and health education at the earliest point possible, before a child is born.
+Studies have shown a child will be more successful in school and in their life if they have had a Parent Educator.
+For more information, call Lake County Public Health at 883-7288.

 - Access health care & community services

 - Recognize signs & symptoms of pre-term labor or other health issues